Your Trust Terms Come First

 Rules That Cannot Be Changed

-Some protections are built into Arizona law and no trust document can override them.
-These mandatory rules exist to protect beneficiaries, preserve the integrity of the trust system, and keep the courts available as a safeguard.
+Some protections are built into the law.
+No trust document can override them.
+These mandatory rules protect beneficiaries and keep courts available as a safeguard.

 The terms of a trust prevail over any provision of this chapter except: 1.
 The requirements for creating a trust.
 2. The duty of a trustee to act in good faith and in accordance with the purposes of the trust.
 3. The requirement that a trust and its terms be for the benefit of its beneficiaries and that the trust have a purpose that is lawful, not contrary to public policy and possible to achieve.